v6d-io/v6d/docs/notes/key-concepts/streams.rst

 Streams between processes
 -------------------------

-Finally, we can test the producer and consumer using two thread:
+Finally, we can test the producer and consumer using two threads:

 .. code:: python
    :caption: Connect the producer and consumer threads using vineyard stream